jadecobra/python_tdd_exercises/source/data_structures/none.rst

     def test_is_none_a_set(self):
         self.assertNotIsInstance(None, set)

-* then I add a new note
+* then add a note

   .. code-block:: python